-It was the time when riders rely on the gears of bicycles but now technology has changed itself and bicycles get an automatic transmission that can be controlled by any smartphone.
-This all was done by the first automatic gear developed by UK Cambridge consultants.
-Who was working hard on developing this project for a couple of months.
+It was the time when riders relied on the gears of bicycles, but now technology has changed, and bicycles have an automatic transmission that can be controlled by any smartphone.
+This was all done by the first automatic gear developed by UK Cambridge consultants.
+Who was working hard on developing this project for a couple of months?

-In the previous posts, I have already introduced some interesting things like unlocking your door with your smartphone and iPhone Compatible Wristwatch and now today will come up new system designed for bicycles.
+In the previous posts, I have already introduced some interesting things like unlocking your door with your smartphone and an iPhone-compatible wristwatch, and today, a new system designed for bicycles.

 According to the media, a group of engineers from UK-based Cambridge Consultants is taking things a step further.
-They’ve developed a smartphone-based electronic automatic transmission for bikes and can alternatively be used for bicycles also.
+They’ve developed a smartphone-based electronic automatic transmission for bikes, and it can also be used for bicycles.

-What is Special in this smartphone-enabled automatic transmission system:
+What is Special about this smartphone-enabled automatic transmission system:

 How Automatic Transmission Works in Smartphones: